• Skip to primary navigation

 I then add 2 veggies and a starch to the plate.
 This is often steamed or roasted veggies and a green salad.
 Our starches range from yellow rice to potatoes, pasta or beans.

 By making it a rule that the plates have to be eaten clean before asking for seconds, theres less chance for food waste.
-(Grabbing extra food only to find that you're too full to eat it).
+(Because no one is grabbing extra food only to find that they're too full to eat it).

 I have found that over the years it helps when I'm the one portioning the food out onto the plates because it allows for better portion control.